 While doing research full time, Stephanie has been involved in science outreach efforts essentially as a full time job.
 Stephanie mentored her first student ten years ago, who now holds a Ph.D. in Virology and credits the $50,000 scholarship-winning science fair project done with Stephanie as her inspiration.
 Other projects have included conducting science writing workshops for children in underserved communities, serving on the board for Science Chicago at her Ph.D. institution, building crime scenes in middle-school classrooms to teach kids chemistry-these are the tip of the iceberg of her outreach portfolio.

 Science is Stephanie’s first love, and earned her Ph.D. in Molecular Genetics and Cell Biology from the University of Chicago in 2009, where she studied the structure and function of the Golgi, a structure in the cell that is like the cell’s post office.
 The Golgi takes newly-made proteins (the mail) and attaches a sugar molecule to them, which acts like a molecular zipcode that tells the cell where to send the protein.
 The Golgi has a very beautiful and complex structure, and Stephanie has been dedicated to studying proteins that contribute the structure and function of the Golgi.
 Obsessed with the visual in biology, Stephanie loves using a variety of microscopic techniques to study the Golgi in three dimensions to understand how the Golgi’s structure might be disrupted when these proteins are missing from the cell.
 Currently, Stephanie is adjunct faculty in the Math and Science Teacher Quality Education Program at Northeastern Illinois University, where she teaches adults who wish to become teachers how to create teaching careers of excellence and impact by supporting the next generation of doers and thinkers in science, technology, engineering and math (STEM) using inquiry, experiential approaches, and leveraging local partnerships and service learning.
+In addition, she has a juicy consulting portfolio that includes outreach, speaking engagements, professional development and outreach and evaluation training for scientists, curriculum development, STEM evaluation, and coordination of the Chicago STEM Pathways Cooperative.

 All content ©2009-2014 Stephanie Levi